 BS/MS Archaeology 4+1 Program

 If you're an archaeology undergraduate student considering future graduate studies, UIndy's archaeology 4+1 program may be for you.
 This undergraduate-to-graduate program allows you to complete the requirements for both a bachelor's degree and master's degree in archaeology in a minimum of five years.
-Within the degree program, you will also choose between an archaeological science or bioarchaeology track.
+Within the degree program, you will also choose between a traditional archaeology or bioarchaeology track.

 Note: Students interested in graduate studies in forensics should apply to the master's in human biology program.